Meonako/PhoenixManager/README.md

 4. Run using `go run .` or `go build` then run .exe and you are done!

 ## Know Issue
-* You can join the same party and when you press "Leave Party", it will panic
+* You can join the same party twice and when you press "Leave Party", it will panic

 ## Consider to Implement
 * Party that only available to specific Guild only